coder/coder/docs/admin/healthcheck.md

 1. Validate that any reverse proxy servers in front of Coder's configured access URL are not prematurely closing the connection.
+2. Validate that the network link between Coder and the workspace proxy is stable, e.g. by using `ping`.

 ## Workspace Proxy